rikifujihara/scooterbay/README.md

 Instances of the WatchedItem model reference instances of the Listing model through a belongs_to relationship.

 ## Database relations

+The following tables in ScooterBay's database included the following relations.

 ### Users
 Users have the following relationships implemented in the database: